spaudel1/spaudel1/README.md

 I'm Shaswat.
 I am a Lead Test developer from Alberta, Canada.

-I'm currently working on Payload Technologies as QA Lead.
+I'm currently working on Ezops QA Lead.
 For more information about me, check me out on [linkedin.](https://www.linkedin.com/in/shaswat-paudel-bb1934a7/)

 <br>